-VBoxManage setextradata "VM name" "VBoxInternal/Devices/VMMDev/0/Config/GetHostTimeDisabled" 1
+\$ VBoxManage setextradata <VM-name> "VBoxInternal/Devices/VMMDev/0/Config/GetHostTimeDisabled" 1

-9.14 Installing the Alternate Bridged Networking Driver on Oracle Solaris 11 hosts touch /etc/vboxinst_vboxflt
+9.12 Installing the Alternate Bridged Networking Driver on Oracle Solaris 11 Hosts

 Oracle VM VirtualBox includes a network filter driver that utilizes Oracle Solaris 11's Crossbow functionality.
-By default, this new driver is installed for Oracle Solaris 11 hosts, builds 159 and above, that have support for it.
+By default, this new driver is installed for Oracle Solaris 11 hosts that have support for it.